 30. Training of DAP members

-(1) A person who is appointed as a DAP member cannot perform any functions as a member of that DAP until the Planning CEO is of the opinion that the member has satisfactorily completed the training for DAP members provided by the department.
+(1) A person who is appointed as a DAP member cannot perform any functions as a member of that DAP until the Director General is of the opinion that the member has satisfactorily completed the training for DAP members provided by the department.

 (2) Subject to subregulation (3), a DAP member who satisfactorily completes training for DAP members provided by the department is entitled to be paid the amount specified in Schedule 2 item 7.